-In this post, we'll explore what consumer insights companies are - including some examples you can consider for your research needs this year.
+In this post, we'll explore what consumer insights companies are - including some examples you can consider for your research needs this year and beyond.

 Table of Contents:

 - Why do you need a consumer insights company?

 - What to look for in a consumer insights company

 A consumer insights company is a company that specializes in capturing data and consumer intelligence on customer experiences with your brand.
 This customer data might include customer satisfaction, brand awareness, brand usage, purchase behaviors, or advanced method insights.
 The goal of a consumer insights company is to help build customer relationships through the power of data-driven market research questions and related insights.

 Why do you need a consumer insights company?